grimmmyshini/chef-fp-examples/README.md

 ./runChefResults.sh
 ```

-## Using CHEF-FP for floating point error estimation
+## Using CHEF-FP for mixed precision analysis

+To follow this tutorial, you can either use the docker image or [install clad]
+(https://clad.readthedocs.io/en/latest/user/InstallationAndUsage.html) and [build the PrintModel](PrintModel/README.md) on your system.

 Lets take the following code as an example: